W37L/W37L-DB-Adapter/readme.md

 This will launch the server on the port specified in your `.env` file (default 3000) and connect it to the configured GunDB network and AWS S3 bucket for data persistence.

+## Server Instance

+The primary server instance is running at `http://db.w37l.com:3000`.
+For additional server endpoints and to participate in the network, please refer to the `servers.json` file located in the project directory, which includes a list of active nodes.

 ## API Endpoints

 Below are the available REST API endpoints that the server provides: